Agentic-Insights/langchain-labs/README.md

-# 🤖 LangChain Labs 101: Agentic AI Tutorial and Samples
+# 🤖 LangChain Labs 101: Your Gateway to Agentic AI Tools

 Welcome to the LangChain 101 repository!
-This project serves as a beginner's tutorial and collection of samples for agentic work using LangChain, a powerful framework for building applications with large language models (LLMs).

-## 📚 Overview

-This repository is designed to provide a professional, ground-floor introduction to modern LangChain development, focusing on agentic AI applications.
-The examples and tutorials here use the latest LangChain APIs and best practices, ensuring you're learning with up-to-date and non-deprecated methods.
+This project serves as an accessible entry point for beginners eager to explore the world of agentic AI, focusing on the crucial concept of tools.
+LangChain is a powerful framework for building applications with large language models (LLMs), and this tutorial will guide you through your first steps in creating AI-powered tools.
+You can run all of this in VSCode, or your favorite IDE if it supports Jupyter notebooks and Python.
+The notebooks also optionally run on Google Colab (lessons 001 and 002), however the rest are built as Python scripts.

+## 🎯 What You'll Learn

+- Understand the basics of agentic AI and the importance of tools
+- Create and implement custom AI tools using LangChain
+- Explore how these tools can be used in more complex AI systems

+## 🌟 Who This Is For

+- **Beginners with basic Python knowledge**: You should have Python and either conda or venv installed.
+We'll provide conda instructions to get you started.
+- **Experienced developers** looking to dive into agentic AI development

+## 🔑 What You'll Need

+- Python installed on your system
+- Conda or venv for creating a new environment (we'll use conda in our instructions)
+- An OpenAI API key (We'll use gpt4-mini, which is cost-effective for learning)
+- Basic familiarity with command line interfaces

+## 🚀 What to Expect

+This tutorial is Part One of a broader series on agentic AI.
+We'll focus on tools as a fundamental component of agentic systems.
+You'll learn how to create, implement, and use AI tools, setting the foundation for more advanced agentic AI applications in future tutorials.

+Get ready to embark on your journey into the world of agentic AI development!

 ## 🎓 Tutorials - Part 1